A.

 Josh Motlong.

-Designer of websites and brand marks.
-Developer of the same.
+Designer, developer, integrator, thinker.
 Husband of one, father of four, resident of the Texas Hill Country.

 § I — The craft